 Women experience depression about twice as often as men.
-Hormonal factors such as menstrual cycle changes, miscarriage, childbirth, menopause and perimenopause, and stress can all contribute to depression.
+Hormonal factors such as menstrual cycle changes, miscarriage, childbirth, menopause and perimenopause, and stress can all contribute to changes in mood.

 Women with depression are much more likely to be victims of physical abuse.
 If someone is threatening or hurting you, tell your doctor.
 Call the National Domestic Violence Hotline at 1-800-799-SAFE (toll free) if you need immediate help.